 I know how seductive that big lake can be.
 And I know how much fun it is to dive off various bridges, rocks, swinging ropes or whatever it is you can propel yourself from into whichever refreshing river or stream awaits.
 I’ve done it, and I’ve lived through it.
 I’ve also seen it go wrong over and over and over again.

 I’ll be the first to say when it goes right it’s a thing of beauty.
 You can’t let danger keep you off the water; we all know water absolutely gives so much more life than it takes.
 Just sitting on the shore looking at it, whether it’s perfectly calm or violently raging, is the easiest way to put yourself into your place on this planet.
 But it’s natural to want more than that.
 You have to at least put your toes in.
-And that puts you on the path to all manner of thrill seeking.
+And that sets you on the path to all manner of thrill seeking.
 Your ability to pick which point along the way to show some self control will determine whether you have the maximum good time or utterly wreck yourself.